Setting up your community for mental health success

 Take time for self-care.

-• The demands of campus combined with all the factors happening in the broader community and word can feel overwhelming at times.
+• The demands of campus combined with all the factors happening in the broader community and world can feel overwhelming at times.
 Take time for self-care to maintain your own wellness.

 • Focus on healthy habits.